Moldoteck/videotldr/README.md

-# Telegram bot starter for extracting video captions and summarizing them
+# Telegram bot for extracting video captions and summarizing them

 # Installation and local launch